raspiblitz/raspiblitz/README.md

 *Build your own Lightning Node on a RaspberryPi with a nice Display.*

-`Version 1.3 with lnd 0.6.1-beta and bitcoin 0.17.1 or litecoin 0.16.3.`
+`Version 1.3 with lnd 0.7-beta and bitcoin 0.17.1 or litecoin 0.16.3.`

 ![RaspiBlitz](pictures/raspiblitz.jpg)

-**The RaspiBlitz is a all-switches-on Lightning Node based on LND running together with a Bitcoin- or Litecoin-Fullnode on a RaspberryPi3 - with a 1TB HDD and an nice Display for easy setup & monitoring.**
+**The RaspiBlitz is a all-switches-on Lightning Node based on LND running together with a Bitcoin- or Litecoin-Fullnode on a RaspberryPi 3/4 - with a 1TB HDD and an nice Display for easy setup & monitoring.**

 Its mainly targeted for learning how to run your own node decentralized from home.
 Discover & develop the growing ecosystem of the Lightning Network by becoming a part of it.
 Build it as part of a [workshop](WORKSHOP.md) or as a weekend project yourself.